Michigan Matters: Star Trek’s William Shatner & Auto Icon Bob Lutz Discuss the Electric Future

 Then Lutz, who also held top jobs at Ford and Chrysler (known as Stellantis), who was the force behind GM’s Bolt vehicle a decade ago, talked about it and the numerous electric vehicles being introduced today.
 He shared his thoughts on the proliferation of new vehicle announcements and the road ahead.

-Lutz, who has criticized Elon Musk in the past, had interesting things to say about Musk- who is the world’s richest man — and Tesla.READ MORE: Benton Harbor On Edge As Lead Water Crisis Persists
+Lutz, who has criticized Elon Musk in the past, had interesting things to say about Musk- who is the world’s richest man — and Tesla.READ MORE: Detroit-Windsor Tunnel Remaining Cashless After Fully Reopening Nov.
+8 To Those Vaccinated

 Then Mujeeb Ijaz, Founder and CEO of Our Next Energy Inc. , talked about his new batteries for electric vehicles and explained how they would be a game changer.

 And Natalie King, Founder and CEO of Dunamis Clean Energy Partners, appeared with Cain to talk about her start up which will sell electric vehicle charging station.
-She just purchased a plant in Detroit and will employ residents to help assemble the chargers.MORE NEWS: MSU Police: Investigation Into 18-Year-Old's Disappearance Leads To Red Cedar River, No Foul Play Suspected
+She just purchased a plant in Detroit and will employ residents to help assemble the chargers.MORE NEWS: General Motors To Idle Lansing Delta Township Assembly Plant For 3 Months, Report Says

 Watch Michigan Matters, Saturday at 8am on CBS 62